 This canyon is a few miles East of Spanish Fork, Utah.

-Both the canyon and the city were named for the Spanish influence in the early history of Utah.
+Both the canyon and the city were named for the Spanish influence in the early

-Years ago Gale Rhoades told me about a mine in Diamond Fork canyon which he had found.
+Years ago Gale Rhoades told me about a mine in Diamond Fork canyon which

 I spent a fair amount of time searching for it without success until I met